 Closing the A6, Chapel Street/The Crescent, Salford

-that Peel Park and the adjacent Meadows should be central Manchester’s green lung, albeit being in Salford.
+that Peel Park and the adjacent Meadows should be central Manchester’s green lung, albeit in Salford.
 It’s a fifteen minute walk from Bridge Street to the entrance of Peel Park.
 We think one of the free buses should transport people up there.

-The new masterplan wants to put a tramline down to the park albeit from the Quays rather than the city centre.
+The new masterplan wants to put a tramline down to the park weirdly from the Quays rather than the city centre.
+Eh?
 This would entail closing part of the A6 (Chapel Street and The Crescent) to private motor traffic.
-Creative ways to re-route vehicles would have to be thought up to not penalise motorists, but to calm the stretch of road from city centre to the park and prioritise public transport, pedestrians and bikes seems a sensible idea.
+Creative ways to re-route vehicles would have to be thought up to not penalise motorists, but to calm the stretch of road from the city centre to the park and prioritise public transport, pedestrians and bikes seems a sensible idea.

 £800m and let’s get started in Salford

-The ambition with the new Salford masterplan plan discussed above is to create a ‘globally recognised destination’.
+The ambition with the new Salford masterplan plan, discussed above, is to create a ‘globally recognised destination’.
 Forget that, we say, and just deliver schemes that provide quality throughout.
 Oh and get the thing done.

 Other interesting elements in the plan include utilising the handsome but empty buildings on The Crescent of the former Police Station and the former Fire Station.
 The first is earmarked to be a hotel and the latter a community space.